 When we go to the doctor, we expect to come home healthier than before treatment.
-A single mistake made by a doctor, nurse, medical technician, or care team can end or tragically change a patient’s life and the lives of everyone who loved that person.
-If you or someone you know has been injured due to medical negligence, it’s crucial you hire a Columbia, SC medical malpractice lawyer who has the experience needed to guide your case through the legal system.
+A single mistake made by a doctor, nurse, medical technician, or care team member can end or tragically change a patient’s life and the lives of everyone who loves that person.
+If you or someone you know has been injured due to medical negligence, it’s crucial you hire a Columbia medical malpractice lawyer who has the experience needed to guide your case through the legal system.

 Medical malpractice is defined as a doctor’s or other medical professional’s failure to exercise the degree of care and skill that a similar physician would use under similar circumstances.
 When medical standards are not followed, this is also medical malpractice.
 An experienced malpractice attorney will understand the medical and legal standards that relate to medical malpractice claims.
 This will help your claim reach the courts in a prompt, accurate, and most complete way possible.

 Solomon Law Group is prepared to assist you.
 We have malpractice attorneys, nurses, and staff trained to properly handle complicated medical error cases and we won’t hesitate to go up against major hospitals, corporations, and medical institutions in presenting your case.
 With our help, your family can finally recover.

 When you’re in the care of a hospital, you’re owed a certain standard of care.
 In other words, doctors and staff members have a professional duty to operate as they are trained and make decisions to the best of their abilities.
 Medical malpractice happens when the defendant (the doctor, nurse, or medical professional) didn’t operate within that standard of care.
 In this situation, we sometimes say they’re guilty of medical negligence.

 For a lawsuit to fall in your favor, your attorney will have to build a strong case containing the following elements: